 Charter in Naxos: What to Expect

-A yacht charter in Naxos offers something increasingly rare in the Cyclades: scale.
-At roughly 430 square kilometres, the island is large enough to hold genuine variety — fertile valleys producing the famous Naxian potatoes and citrus, mountain villages frozen in medieval time, and a coastline long enough that even in high season you can anchor in a bay that feels entirely your own.
-Chora, the island's capital, is dominated by the Portara — a colossal marble gateway standing sentinel on a small islet at the harbour entrance — and its Venetian Kastro quarter is one of the most atmospheric old towns in the Aegean.
-Charter guests who take the time to explore inland by land tender will find a completely different island from the one visible at anchor.
+A Naxos charter gives you scale, which is rare in the Cyclades.
+At roughly 430 square kilometres, the island holds real variety — fertile valleys growing the Naxian potatoes and citrus, medieval mountain villages, and a coastline long enough to anchor in a bay that feels your own even in high season.
+Chora, the capital, is marked by the Portara, the colossal marble gateway on a small islet at the harbour entrance, with the Venetian Kastro quarter behind it.
+Guests who explore inland find a different island from the one seen at anchor.

 Anchorages & Highlights

-Naxos rewards methodical cruising.
-The harbour town of Naxos (Chora) provides a well-protected main port with all provisioning facilities, fuel, and excellent restaurants within walking distance of the quay.
-Heading south, Agios Prokopios Bay offers one of the finest sheltered anchorages in the Cyclades — shallow, turquoise, and backed by dunes — while Agia Anna just beyond it gives access to a charming fishing settlement that has, remarkably, resisted full commercialisation.
-Further south, the long sweep of Plaka Beach allows for open-water anchoring with exceptional holding ground and a sense of complete seclusion.
-On the northern coast, Apollonas Bay sits beneath the hillside village of the same name, where an ancient unfinished kouros statue lies in a quarry above — worth the short hike from the dinghy dock.
-For sheltered overnight stays, Ormos Abram in the north offers a quiet, shallow-water anchorage that charter crews regularly cite as among the most peaceful in the entire island group.
-Kalado Bay and the waters off Moutsounas on the east coast provide further alternatives for those seeking isolation.
+Naxos repays methodical cruising.
+The harbour town of Naxos (Chora) is a well-protected main port with full provisioning, fuel, and restaurants within walking distance of the quay.
+Heading south, Agios Prokopios Bay is a sheltered anchorage — shallow, turquoise, backed by dunes — while Agia Anna just beyond it reaches a fishing settlement that has resisted full commercialisation.
+Further south, the long sweep of Plaka Beach allows open-water anchoring with good holding and real seclusion.
+On the north coast, Apollonas Bay sits below the village of the same name, where an unfinished ancient kouros statue lies in a quarry above — a short hike from the dinghy dock.
+For sheltered overnight stays, Ormos Abram in the north is a quiet, shallow anchorage charter crews regularly name among the most peaceful in the island group.
+Kalado Bay and the waters off Moutsounas on the east coast are further options for those after isolation.

 Best Time to Charter in Naxos

-The optimal window for a Naxos yacht charter runs from late May through to mid-October.
-Early season — May and June — delivers settled Meltemi winds at manageable velocities, cooler temperatures ideal for sailing, and virtually empty anchorages.
-July and August bring the full force of the northern Meltemi, which can gust above 30 knots through the Naxos Channel; experienced skippers use this to advantage for exhilarating passages, while those seeking calmer conditions should plan to tuck into protected southern bays.
-September and early October represent the finest compromise: warm seas, subsiding winds, and a return to quieter anchorages without sacrificing the long Aegean evenings.
+The charter window runs from late May to mid-October.
+May and June bring settled Meltemi at manageable strength, cooler sailing temperatures, and near-empty anchorages.
+July and August bring the full northern Meltemi, which can gust above 30 knots through the Naxos Channel; experienced skippers use it for fast passages, while those after calmer water tuck into the protected southern bays.
+September and early October are the balance most guests prefer: warm seas, easing winds, quieter anchorages, and the long Aegean evenings still holding.

 Getting There

-Naxos is straightforwardly accessible for charter itineraries departing from Athens.
-From the main base at Piraeus, a direct overnight ferry reaches Naxos in approximately five hours, making a join-on-board arrangement entirely practical.
-Charter guests flying into Athens International Airport can reach Piraeus by Metro in under forty minutes.
-Naxos also operates its own domestic airport with direct connections from Athens — a convenient option for those who prefer to fly to the island and board their vessel there.
-Aris Drivas Yachting has been navigating these waters since 1972, and our team can advise on the most seamless embarkation strategy depending on your charter vessel's home base and your chosen itinerary.
-Contact us to discuss your requirements and we will tailor an itinerary that makes the most of everything Naxos and the surrounding Cyclades have to offer.
+Naxos is straightforward to reach on itineraries leaving from Athens.
+From Piraeus, a direct overnight ferry reaches the island in about five hours, so joining on board is practical.
+Guests flying into Athens International Airport reach Piraeus by Metro in under forty minutes.
+Naxos also has its own domestic airport with direct flights from Athens, for those who prefer to fly in and board there.
+Aris Drivas Yachting has sailed these waters since 1972 and can advise on the embarkation strategy that fits the vessel's home base and your itinerary.
+Contact our charter team to discuss your requirements.

-- Agios Prokopios Bay — one of the Cyclades' finest sheltered turquoise anchorages, ideal for overnight stays
+- Agios Prokopios Bay — a sheltered turquoise anchorage backed by dunes, suited to overnight stays

 - Apollonas Bay with access to an ancient unfinished kouros statue and a traditional north-coast village

-- Ormos Abram anchorage — shallow, quiet, and consistently praised by charter crews for its seclusion
+- Ormos Abram anchorage — shallow, quiet, and regularly named by charter crews among the island's most peaceful

-- Chora harbour offering full provisioning, fuel, and the iconic Portara marble gateway at the port entrance
+- Chora harbour with full provisioning, fuel, and the Portara marble gateway at the port entrance

 - September sailing conditions — warm seas, subsiding Meltemi, and near-empty anchorages throughout the island

-- Direct ferry and flight connections from Athens make Naxos a practical and efficient charter embarkation point
+- Direct ferry and flight connections from Athens make Naxos a practical charter embarkation point

 The prime charter season for Naxos runs from late May through early October, with June and September offering the most balanced conditions — steady sailing breezes, sea temperatures above 24°C, and significantly lighter crowds in the anchorages.
 July and August are dominated by the Meltemi, a reliable northerly that can reach Force 6 or above in the Naxos Channel; these months suit experienced sailors seeking lively passages but require careful itinerary planning to make use of protected southern anchorages.
 Those prioritising comfort and seclusion in equal measure should target the shoulder months, when the island is at its most generous.